Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A Systematic Review: Data Quality Management

 Glitches, or transient noise artifacts, are a recurring challenge in \ac{GW} data analysis.
 These anomalies can significantly impede signal detection processes (see \Cref{fig:glitch}), necessitating their accurate classification and understanding \cite{merritt_transient_2021}.
 The impact of glitches is twofold: they can either mimic authentic GW signals, leading to false positives, or they can obscure genuine signals, resulting in missed detections \cite{nitz_distinguishing_2018}.
 This dual nature of glitches makes them a critical focus in GW data analysis, as their presence can skew the results and interpretations of GW observations.

 Traditionally, the classification of glitches has relied on a variety of methods.
-One notable initiative in this realm is the Gravity Spy project, which has been instrumental in tackling the glitch challenge \cite{zevin_gravity_2017}.
+Notable initiatives in this realm are the Gravity Spy and GWitchHunters project, which have been instrumental in tackling the glitch challenge \cite{zevin_gravity_2017,razzano_gwitchhunters_2023}.
 This project has compiled a comprehensive dataset that serves as a crucial resource for the classification of glitches.
 Traditional methods often involve manual inspection or semi-automated techniques, where analysts use witness data—auxiliary information from the detectors—to help identify and categorize these glitches.
 These methods, while effective, can be time-consuming and may not always capture the subtle nuances of different glitch types \cite{mukherjee_classification_2010}.

-The advent of \ac{DL} has introduced a new paradigm in glitch classification, offering more sophisticated and efficient approaches. \ac{DL}-based methods have shown promise in enhancing the accuracy and speed of glitch identification.
+The advent of \ac{DL} has introduced a new paradigm in glitch classification, offering more efficient approaches \cite{fernandes_convolutional_2023}.
 Some of these techniques directly analyze time-series data from GW detectors, identifying patterns that are characteristic of specific types of glitches \cite{vajente_machine-learning_2020}.
-Another innovative approach involves transforming time-series data into visual formats, allowing \acp{CNN} to classify glitches based on their visual signatures \cite{razzano_image-based_2018}.
+Another innovative approach involves transforming time-series data into visual formats, allowing \acp{CNN} to classify glitches based on their visual signatures \cite{powell_classification_2015,powell_classification_2017,razzano_image-based_2018,fernandes_convolutional_2023}.
 This method leverages the pattern recognition capabilities of \acp{CNN} to discern between different glitch types effectively.
 Looking ahead, the integration of \ac{DL} in glitch classification is poised to play a pivotal role in the future of \ac{GW} data analysis, potentially leading to more accurate detections and a deeper understanding of the cosmos \cite{razzano_gwitchhunters_2023}.
-For a detailed exploration of these \ac{DL} methods, refer to the comprehensive table in \Cref{tab:glitch}.
+For a detailed exploration of these \ac{DL} methods, refer to \Cref{tab:glitch}.